-In this article, we have collected Top 10 Tourist attractions, 10 best holiday destinations and Top Ten places of interest to visit in Germany.
+In this article, we have collected Top 10 Tourist attractions in Germany you must visit, 10 best holiday destinations and Top Ten places of interest to visit in Germany.
 These sights and tourist attractions are located in the biggest cities in Germany.
 If you’d like to visit Germany for the first time and look for attractions, tourist places, sightseeing or places to visit, this will be very helpful to you before travel.

 1. Miniatur Wunderland in Hamburg

 The Miniatur Wunderland in Hamburg is the largest model railway system in the world.
 It is located in the historic warehouse district and is operated by the Miniatur Wunderland Hamburg GmbH.
 A total of 15.4 kilometers of tracks on a scale of 1:87 are located on the 1490-square-meter site, with about 1040 digitally controlled trains running there.
 Most things that people like here are: modelleisenbahn, wunderland, miniatur, minyatür.
-If you are looking for a hotel in Hamburg, we’ve a very nice list for you, invole Best Hostel, B&B and Pension in Hamburg, Germant
+If you are looking for a hotel in Hamburg, we’ve a very nice list for you!

 2. Europa-Park in Rust